 Mr Richard Sinnerton is an Orthopaedic Surgeon specialising in shoulder, elbow and simple hand conditions.
 He trained as a doctor at St. Thomas' Hospital, where he started in 1983.
 His speciality training in orthopaedics was based at St. Mary’s Hospital in London and he became a consultant in 1998.
 His interest in shoulder surgery came about through meeting and working with Professor Pascal Boileau, widely recognised as one of the world's leading shoulder experts.
 Mr. Sinnerton spent a year as his Fellow in Nice in 1996.
 Following his return to the UK, he was appointed as a consultant at Ashford/St. Peters Hospital where he set up the very successful Upper Limb Unit.
 He now works full-time as an independent surgeon seeing both private and NHS patients.

-Mr Sinnerton treats all conditions of the shoulder and elbow whether caused by accident or over-use, through a sporting injury or arthritic and congenital problems.
+Mr Sinnerton treats all conditions of the shoulder amd elbow and simple hand conditions whether caused by accident or over-use, through a sporting injury or arthritic and congenital problems.
 He selects the best of the new medical technologies to use along side tried and tested traditional techniques to provide the best tailored answer for each individual's concerns.
 His belief is that most patients, once diagnosed, only need time, rehabilitation and medication, surgery being required only if the symptoms recur.